-We currently have hundreds of customers, with a focus on large, global organizations.
-We define a customer as a separate and distinct buying entity, such as a company, an educational or government institution, or a distinct business unit of a large corporation, which has entered into a master subscription agreement with us to access our cloud applications, including customers that are in the process of deploying our applications.
+We currently have more than 1,200 customers, with a focus on large, global organizations.
+We define a customer as a separate and distinct buying entity, such as a company, an educational or government institution, or a distinct business unit of a large organization, which has entered into a master subscription agreement with us to access our cloud applications, including customers that are in the process of deploying our applications.
 While a single customer may have multiple organizations, operating segments or locations, we only include the customer once for this metric.
-We exclude from our customer count small-to medium-sized business customers who have contracted for our subscription services through our reseller partner.
+We exclude from our customer count small- to medium-sized business customers who have contracted for our subscription services through a former reseller partner.

-Our current customer base spans numerous industry categories, including technology, financial services, business services, healthcare and life sciences, manufacturing, consumer and retail, and education and government.
-No individual customer represented more than 10% of our revenues in the year ended January 31, 2015.
+Our current customer base spans numerous industry categories, including technology, financial services, business and professional services, healthcare and life sciences, manufacturing, retail and hospitality, education, government and non-profit.
+No individual customer represented more than 10% of our revenues in the year ended January 31, 2016.